PascalSkupa/threesixfive/readme.md

 ### Prerequisites

-What software you need to install and how to install them (Linux)
+What software you need to install and how to install them

 #### Server Requirements